PtFEM/NumericalMethodsforEngineers.jl/README.md

 [![Travis Build Status](https://travis-ci.org/PtFEM/NMfE.jl.svg?branch=master)](https://travis-ci.org/PtFEM/NMfE.jl)

-##Access to NMfE programs
+## Julia versions of NMfE programs

-More or less equivalent Julia versions of the Foprtran programs described in "Numerical Methods for Engineers" by I M Smith and D V Griffiths to Julia.
+More or less equivalent Julia versions of the Fortran programs described in "Numerical Methods for Engineers" by I M Smith and D V Griffiths to Julia.

 Currently being tested on Julia v0.5.